iverenshaguy/book-a-meal/README.md

 * What language is used to build this application?

-  * The application (both frontend and backend) is entirely built with Javascript
+  * The application is built with Javascript

 * Is this an open-source project?